The Hottest Spots to Visit in Chicago

 Whether you're in town for a weekend or a week, here are the best things to do in Chicago below.

-Top 10 Attractions in Chicago
+Top 21 Things to Do in Chicago

 1. Millennium Park